 - NFL Network

-If you choose to keep Sling TV, each individual package costs $25 per month, while Sling Orange+Blue is $40 per month.
+Should you choose to keep Sling TV after the draft for the regular NFL season, each individual package costs $35 per month.

 Sling TV does not offer ABC in any of its streaming packages.

-Offering a 7-day free trial with over 50 channels available, YouTube TV is a good option for NFL fans.
-YouTube TV provides ESPN and ABC (most markets), giving subscribers a backup if ABC is unavailable.
+Offering a 7-day free trial with over 85 channels available, YouTube TV is a good option for NFL fans in the US.
+YouTube TV provides ESPN, NFL Network, and ABC (most markets).

 Hulu + Live TV

 An interesting TV option, Hulu + Live TV combines Hulu’s on-demand library with a package of live channels similar to what’s available on YouTube TV.
-You’ll get ABC (in most markets) and ESPN.
-There’s no NFL Network on offer, however.
+The service carries ABC (in most markets) and ESPN.
+There’s no NFL Network coverage available, however.